mhx/dwarfs/doc/mkdwarfs.md

 Internally, `mkdwarfs` runs in two completely separate phases.
 The first phase is scanning the input data, the second phase is building the file system.
+Both phases try to do as little work as possible, and try to run as much of the remaining work as possible in parallel, while still making sure that the file system images produced are reproducible (see the `--order` option documentation for details on reproducible images).

 ### Scanning

 The scanning process is driven by the main thread which traverses the input directory recursively and builds an internal representation of the directory structure.
 Traversal is breadth-first and single-threaded.
+Filter rules as specified by `--filter` are handled immediately during traversal.

 When a regular file is discovered, its hardlink count is checked and if greater than one, its inode is looked up in a hardlink cache.
 Another lookup is performed to see if this is the first file/inode of a particular size.
 If it's the first file, we just keep track of the file.
-If it's not the first file, we add a jobs to a pool of `--num-scanner-workers` worker threads to compute a hash (determined by the the `--file-hash` option) of the file.
-We also add a hash-computing job for the first file.
-These hashes will be used for de-duplicating files.
+If it's not the first file, we add a job to a pool of `--num-scanner-workers` worker threads to compute a hash (which hash function is used is determined by the the `--file-hash` option) of the file.
+We also add a hash-computing job for the first file we found with this size earlier.
+These hashes will then be used for de-duplicating files.
 If `--order` is set to one of the similarity order modes, for each unique file, a further job is added to the pool to compute a similarity hash.
-This happens immediately for each inode of a unique size, but it is guaranteed that duplicates don't trigger another similarity hash scan (the implementation for this is indeed a bit tricky).
+This happens immediately for each inode of a unique size, but it is guaranteed that duplicates don't trigger another similarity hash scan (the implementation for this is actually a bit tricky).

 Once all file contents have been scanned by the worker threads, all unique files will be assigned an internal inode number.